Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Using the file manager within MC

-- Applying command-line techniques in MC
+- Advanced command-line techniques in MC

-- Utilizing MC’s internal editor
+- Using MC's internal editor

 - Using MC's internal viewer

-- Enabling MC’s auto-start features
+- Utilizing MC's auto-start features

 - Accessing the FTP virtual filesystem in MC

-The Standard Unix-like Work Environment
+Basic Unix-like Work Environment

-- Working with the login shell
+- Understanding the login shell

-- Customizing bash configurations
+- Customizing the bash shell

-- Using special keystrokes effectively
+- Using special key strokes

 - Utilizing the pager